Groschenroman/web-kurs/README.md

 Don't use apps if the service is available in browser.
 Close apps after usage completely.
 Don't trust link _texts_.
 Don't trust emails that you didn't expect.
 At least _don't click_ on links!
+Check which mail accounts might have been leaked using [Have I been pwned?](https://haveibeenpwned.com/)

 ### Infos